crazyhungryasian/dizzykitchen/_posts/2018-10-07-snow-skin-mooncakes.md

 How would I alter this for next time?
 Hmm...
 I want to explore the different flavors that I can make with this dish.
 I have made a separate attempt at making a matcha-skinned, ube-filled mooncake and not going to lie, that was pretty delicious too.
 Anyways, if you have the time, try out this recipe!
 It's the Mid-Autumn Festival after all.

+Note: The snow-skin recipe was influenced by VictoriaBakes.

 {% include youtube-player.html id=page.youtube-id %}